dottjt/plastic/chapters/07-gun.md

 ## Inside Gun Shop

-The chime of the shopkeeper's bell.
-It seems to persist for hours.
+The chime of the shopkeeper's bell rattles my ears.
+It seems to persist for hours upon a metallic refraction of passionless retirement.
+Boring it's detriment into my skull.
+Reminding me that all my meaning and friendship in life had truly died.

-causes a metallic refraction in my ear.
+Standing behind the counter was one of those brattish military types.
+Hair like a gay leopard, prowling over the shining attention-seeking objects obscuring her view.
+Her preference for men was obvious.
+Old n' rusty.
+Strewn in swathed snus.
+A paid tit-job n' a star-bangled tattoo accross her shaved asshole, as an oldie from down the road gobs into her douche and rides her into the trailer.
+Shoving his tongue deep n' wide as the thought of glory captures her mind.
+The natural talents of her mind.
+I imagine she was probably raped by a vertical segment of wildlife at a very young age.
+An ideological anarchist for the fans.
+An ideal career path for a former Hooter's model, knowledgable only in the arts of drugs n' marital assault.

-Standing behind the counter was a brattish military type.
-Clearly prefers her men old n' rusty.
-Was probably raped by a vertical segment of wildlife at a very young age.
-Ideological anarchist.
-The ideal career path for a former Hooter's model.
-I think she's holding a knife, but I'm too preoccupied by her cleavage.
+"What can I do you for?", she lends, sly in the knock of her movement, as she leans in on the glass cabinet.
+Intent on eating me alive.
+She holds a knife, although I'm too preoccupied with her cleavage to notice the urgency of the situation.

 The pink ponytails were cute.